harvard-lts/jenkins-pipeline-library/README.md

 # Jenkins Pipeline Library
 This is a shared library for resuable pipelines

-## How to use library in your projcect pipeline
+## How to use library in your project pipeline

 ### Jenkinsfile
 ```